I may earn from Amazon & Affiliate links.

 This is ranked as the most effective anti-aging over-the-counter ingredient available, behind sunscreen!

-Dermatologists agree that retinol is a potent anti-aging ingredient that boosts cell turnover and enhances natural collagen production in both the epidermis (outer layer) and dermis (deeper layer).
-It's a widely researched, trusted, and inexpensive anti-aging solution readily available at your local drugstore!
+Dermatologists agree that retinol is a powerful, research-backed anti-aging ingredient that boosts cell turnover and collagen production in both the outer and deeper layers of the skin.
+It's an affordable, widely trusted solution you can find right at the drugstore!

 And, P.S.
 Don't even bother using retinols (or any anti-aging product) if you're not committed to wearing sunscreen every day.
 According to board-certified dermatologist Dr. Turegano, without sunscreen, the effectiveness of all anti-aging products you use will be cancelled out by UV light damage (Source: Byrdie.com).